digitaltembo/readings/_posts/2014-01-01-The-Restaurant-at-the-End-of-the-Universe-(Hitchhiker's-Guide-to-the-Galaxy,-#2).md

 ---
-title: "The Restaurant at the End of the Universe (Hitchhiker's Guide to the Galaxy, #2)"
+title: "The Restaurant at the End of the Universe"
+subtitle: "(Hitchhiker's Guide to the Galaxy, #2)"
 author: Douglas Adams
 authorSort: Adams, Douglas
 pageCount: 250